Mohammed-Adeen-8969152/LAB-CSCN8010/README.md

 The dataset is taken from Kaggle:<b> <a href="https://www.kaggle.com/datasets/camnugent/california-housing-prices"> California Housing Prices Dataset </a> </b>
 ---
 <br> <br>
+# Lab2-Multivariate-Linear-Regression-Non-Parametric-Models-and-Cross-Validation
+We are trying find the dependent variable <b>'Disease progression one year after baseline'</b> using different ML models and use cross-validation to evaluate all the models and select the best one based on performance metrics like <b>R-squared</b>, <b>MAPE</b>, and <b>MAE
+---
 # LAB 3 - Vanilla CNN and Fine-Tune VGG16 - for Dogs and Cats Classification

 ### Introduction: